Should You Travel Alone:

 It’s a lot easier to get a replacement of your passport if you’ve got a copy.

 Costa Rica is very safe and has minimal health risks.
 But it makes good sense to make sure your vaccinations are up to date.
-For more information about these vaccinations, please visit the CDC website.
+For more information about these vaccinations and the COVID-19 vaccine, please visit the CDC website.